 The GPU tab in Awesome Miner can display information about all the GPU's involved in the mining operation.
 The information comes by default from the mining software (e.g. Gminer, PhoenixMiner, ...) and the amount of information available is different depending on which mining software being used.

 When using the Managed Miner concept, Awesome Miner can also read GPU information directly from the remote systems, and this information is often more complete than what the mining software can provide.
 Awesome Miner will automatically try to map the GPU status to each GPU reported by the mining software.
 This guide describes how to manually override and configure the GPU mapping, using the feature Map to system monitoring.
-Please note that this feature does not require MSI Afterburner.

 The illustration below is the typical output of mining software, where some information is missing for GPU clock, memory and load.